GiladMRI/MLN/README.md

 You will need Python 3 with Tensorflow, numpy, scipy, h5py and [moviepy](http://zulko.github.io/moviepy/).
 See srez -`requirements.txt` for details.

 The "CUDA_VISIBLE_DEVICES" is set at the beginning of `srez_main1.py` .
-The code uses some forced 'with /gpu:0' without soft allocation, to verify the main computation is done entirely on the GPU.
+The code uses some forced 'with /gpu:0'.
+Remove soft allocation to verify the main computation is done entirely on the GPU.

 # Dataset
 The dataset used for the real data and benchmark test is a collection of randomly chosen slices from the HCP.
 It can be downloaded from https://figshare.com/s/4e700474da52534efb30 .
 The data is augmented with random cropping, flipping and 90deg rotation, and a random 2D phase is added.
 The following parameters deternine the strength of the added phase: RandomPhaseLinearFac, RandomPhaseQuadraticFac, RandomPhaseScaleFac